Spark: Glow & Tell in 2025

 We welcomed performer Ayden Martin to the team who devised and premiered his tale of family, footy and the timeless power of stories passed down through generations.

-Veteran performers Edgell Junior Edgell and Evyenia Stefanidis hit significant milestones performing to 7,940 and 7,295 students respectively, meaning they have performed their stories over 330 times each since the show started visiting schools in 2023!!
+Seasoned performers Edgell Junior Edgell and Evyenia Stefanidis hit significant milestones performing to 7,940 and 7,295 students respectively, meaning they have performed their stories over 330 times each since the show started visiting schools in 2023!!

-Ayden Martin with students from St Aloysius College | Photographer Alexandra Gonzalez Salas
+Ayden with students from St Aloysius College | Photographer Alexandra Gonzalez Salas

 Patch was proud to be part of the 2025 DreamBIG Children’s Festival, celebrating 50 years of inspiring young audiences.
 Across three days at the Adelaide Festival Centre, Glow & Tell performances reached over 500 students, including almost 250 from IoED Category 1 schools.